GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/deviatedPoroElasticWellbore/Example2.rst

   inputFiles/multiphysics/DeviatedPoroElasticWellbore_Drilling_Example.xml

-They are almost idential to those of the example :ref:`AdvancedExampleDeviatedPoroElasticWellbore` except the ``FieldSpecifications`` tag.
-Indeed, for the boundary conditions, we need consider following additional field specifications to defined the in-situ stresses and pore pressure as well as the zero pore pressure at the borehole wall.
+This case is nearly identical to another example :ref:`AdvancedExampleDeviatedPoroElasticWellbore`, except for the ``FieldSpecifications`` tag.
+For this specific case, we need to consider following additional field specifications to define the in-situ stresses, in-situ pore pressure, as well as the zero pore pressure at the borehole wall.

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/DeviatedPoroElasticWellbore_Drilling_Base.xml
   :language: xml